eMoflon/emoflon-ibex-tests/testsuites/Testsuite_1/performance_src/README.md

 - To execute all tests, run the file AllPerformanceTests.launch in the performance folder of the testsuite project.
+If you just generated the file, you have to refresh the folder in order for it to appear.
 - After all tests have been executed, the plots are automatically generated for the collected data.

 Generating plots